-The visible and IR images produced every half hour, as well as the water vapor images produced every 3 hours, are processed, sectorized and enhanced at NESDIS'S Central Data Distribution Facility (CDDF) in Camp Springs, MD, and are relayed by the SFSS's to their users.
-Visible and IR imagery produced as often as every 5 minutes over small areas are sent to NSSFC and NHC, to support continuous monitoring of rapidly developing severe weather or tropical cyclone activity.
-The availability of animated imagery is limited at this time to only those NWS elements collocated with SFSS's or those having MCIDAS terminals (NHC, as well as NSSFC with its Centralized Storm Information System (CSIS)).
-The Satellite Weather Information System (SWIS; see section 4.2) will provide basic imaging capabilities to WSFO operations.
-VAS Data

-Utilization Centers (VDUC, section 4.5) will have sophisticated imaging capabilities and are scheduled to be installed at National Centers.
+The visible and IR images produced every half hour, as well as the water vapor images produced hourly, are processed, sectorized and enhanced at NESDIS'S Central Data Distribution Facility (CDDF) in Camp Springs, MD, and are relayed by WSFOS with collocated GOES-TAP communications hubs.
+Visible and IR imagery produced as often as every five minutes over small areas are sent to NSSFC and NHC, to support continuous monitoring of rapidly developing severe weather or tropical cyclone activity.
+SWIS (section 4.2) provides imaging capabilities to WSFO operations.
+VAS Data Utilization Centers (VDUC, section 4.5) have sophisticated imaging capabilities.
+A VDUC has been installed at NMC.
+VDUCs for NSSFC and NHC are scheduled to be installed in 1988.

-Imagery from the Polar Orbiting Environmental Satellites (POES) has a very important use in NWS field operations.
-Since polar orbiters were technologically feasible for many years before geostationary satellites, the NWS has been able to use their imagery in many analysis and forecasting areas -- synoptic analysis and tropical cyclone detection, for example -- over virtually the entire globe for as long as weather satellites have been orbiting.
-As of 1986, NOAA-6 and NOAA-9 provide visible and IR imagery by means of their Advanced Very High Resolution Radiometer (AVHRR) sensor, by limited direct readout or (more commonly) to the users of GOES imagery served by the SFSS's.
-Over high latitude areas such as Alaska, the POES imagery is available through the Anchorage SFSS every 90 minutes with each satellite orbit.
-POES imagery is quite useful for weather monitoring in these areas because of the problems of earth curvature in GOES imagery at great distances from the satellite subpoint.
+Imagery from NOAA Polar Orbiting Environmental Satellites (POES) has a very important use in NWS National Center and field operations.
+Since polar orbiters were technologically feasible for many years before geostationary satellites, NWS has been able to use their imagery in many analysis and forecasting areas -- synoptic analysis and tropical cyclone detection, for example -- over virtually the entire globe for as long as weather satellites have been orbiting.
+Current NOAA polar satellites provide visible and IR imagery by means of their Advanced Very High Resolution Radiometer (AVHRR) sensor, by limited direct readout or to users of GOES imagery served by the SFSSs.
+Over high-latitude areas such as Alaska, POES imagery is available through the Anchorage SFSS every 90 minutes with each satellite orbit.
+POES imagery is quite useful for weather monitoring in these areas because of high earth curvature in GOES imagery at great distances from the satellite subpoint.
 Polar-orbiter imagery and soundings are very important to hydrometeorological services in other parts of the world.